leloykun/leloykun.github.io/content/ponder/test-time-regression/index.md

 ## How to design flash kernels for linear attention mechanisms

-Let's go back to my claim earlier: that linear attention mechanisms are more efficient.
-This is clearly true at inference time... but how about training?
+Let's go back to my claim earlier that linear attention mechanisms are more efficient.
+This is clearly true at inference time because, unlike (Vaswani) Softmax Attention, we don't need to loop through all the previous key-value pairs to make a prediction--we only need to update the state with the new key-value pair and use that updated state to make a prediction.

+But what about at training time?
+Can we parallelize training of linear attention mechanisms?

-Remember: the primary reason pretty much everyone dropped RNNs in favor of (Vaswani) attention is that the latter is very easy to parallelize.
+Remember: the primary reason pretty much everyone dropped RNNs in favor of (Vaswani) Softmax Attention is that the latter is very easy to parallelize.
 Thus, we can scale it up better.
-And scale, often times, is all you need.
+And scale is, often times, all you need.

+### A sufficient condition for parallelizing training

-So, when can we parallelize training of linear attention mechanisms?
-As a rule of thumb, if you can recast your update rule as an associative operation over sequences, you can parallelize it!
+As a rule of thumb, if you can recast your update rule as an associative operation over sequences, then you can parallelize it!
+This is, of course, only a sufficient, but not necessary, condition.
+There are non-associative operations that can be parallelized too with Chunk-wise parallelism.

 <div align="center">
     <img src="linear-attn-parallel-training.png" style="width:75%; height:75%;" />